springfuse/springfuse.github.com/index.md

 ## How It Works

-Filling the form below allows you to prepare few Maven 2 commands that ultimately run your generated project!
+Filling the form above allows you to prepare few Maven 2 commands that ultimately run your generated project!

 Let's go throw the various steps: